 picture: BhaktiCreative (CCO Public Domain)

-Letting go of any emotions, thoughts, past events, behaviors or even desires is a huge challenge for most people.
-While most of the advice out there on how to let go helps people to let go of the mental side of something, but often it’s not really helping them to let go something emotionally.
+Letting go of any emotions, thoughts, past events, behaviors, or even desires is a huge challenge for most people.
+While most of the advice out there on how to let go helps people to let go of the mental side of something, but often it’s not really helping them to let go of something emotionally.
 That’s why people still struggle with things even after working on letting go.

 How to let go of something so that it is no longer bothering you, will be discussed in this article.

 Side note: If you are just going to do one practice for the rest of your life, I encourage you to make the technique explained in this article a daily practice.
 The technique is so powerful, that it literally means the difference between living a happy and joyful life and having a painful life experience.
-We are not going to look into the theory of the technique, as this will be an article I will refer to all the time, rather we will focus the process itself.
+We are not going to look into the theory of the technique, as this will be an article I will refer to all the time, rather we will focus on the process itself.
 Further articles that are using the same technique for specific issues: